 of my pain…

 The music was composed by Mario Melfi in 1932 and arranged by Francisco Canaro in 1935.
-In Canaro's version, only the last two stanzas were sung, performed by Roberto Maida.
+In Canaro’s version, only the final two stanzas are sung, performed by Roberto Maida.

-Note that this couple is not chasing the beat but dancing slowly, as if they cannot bear to be separated from each other.
-Their steps are much simpler, softer, smoother, and more melodious, perfectly matching the melancholy mood of the music (see The Elegance of the Milonguero Style).
+Notice how this couple is not chasing the beat.
+Instead, they dance slowly, their movements simple, soft, and melodious—filled with the sorrow of parting, perfectly matching the melancholy mood of the music (see The Elegance of the Milonguero Style).